orbs-network/orbs-spec/README.md

 * [Consensus Context](behaviors/services/consensus-context.md)

-  Builds and validates the actual content of blocks for the consensus process
+  Provides the system context for the consensus algorithm and deals with the actual content of blocks.

 * [Virtual Machine](behaviors/services/virtual-machine.md)